ThorinEk/thorinCompanies/README.md

 # ThorinCompanies
-A Minecraft plugin for Spigot that introduces companies into the game.
+A Minecraft plugin for Paper that introduces companies into the game.

 ## Run instructions
 1. Clone the repository